 Objects are organized into classes.
 The class defines the attributes, forms, states, connections, workflows, and permissions available to the objects within the class.

 Because the typical end-user is non-technical, classes are called types by default in the end user application.
 (This label can be edited in the Configuration Studio)

 Cooking is an excellent example of classes and objects.
 The basic definition of a class is that it’s a recipe for creating an item.
 For example, a cookie recipe defines how to make a cookie, but the recipe itself isn’t a cookie.
 The recipe can be used to create several cookies of the same type.

 Recipe = class

 In technical terms, an object is an instance of a class.
 In the same way, a cookie is a single item baked from a recipe.

 Just as it’s impossible to bake a cookie without a recipe (even if it’s a casual impromptu recipe), it’s impossible to create an object without it belonging to a class.

-Inside TejonBT there are several types of classes.
+Inside TejonDB there are several types of classes.
 To differentiate classes that hold objects from other types of classes, this type of class sometimes referred to as an Object Class.

-Note: As a rule within TejonBT, for clarity sake,
+Note: As a rule within TejonDB, for clarity sake,

 - Properties are design options that define the behavior of the database. e.g. Classes have properties.